You are here

 Don't be the Fall Guy this Winter

-MELROSE PARK, Ill. – Continue to tread lightly and don’t get too confident, winter isn’t over yet.
+MELROSE PARK, Ill. – Tread lightly and don’t get too confident; winter is officially here and sidewalks are slippery.
 About 1 million people take a tumble every year and, according to the Centers for Disease Control and Prevention (CDC), approximately 20,000 people die annually due to fall-related injuries.

 Additionally, falls account for approximately 15 percent of job-site accidents, adding up to almost 15 percent of all workers' compensation costs.

 “Many falls can be successfully avoided or the impact minimized by applying a few basic strategies,” said Mike Ross, author of “The Balance Manual” and exercise physiologist at Gottlieb Center for Fitness, part of the Loyola University Health System.

 Ross teaches balance classes year-round at Gottlieb, primarily to those ages 50 and older.
 Some bodily changes as one grows older are unavoidable and may affect personal safety.
 “Balance deteriorates as we get older due to the weakening of muscles and change in sensory perception, especially in the ear structure,” he said.
 Equilibrium, or balance, is largely determined by the inner ear and the brain.